darkdoon/audio-object/README.md

 # audio-object
-A thin wrapper for sub-graphs of AudioNodes that exposes their AudioParams as simple getter/setters on a vanilla JS object and updates their values using.
+A wrapper for sub-graphs of AudioNodes that exposes their AudioParams as getter/setters on an object.

 ## The problem